-The mission of the Colorado Association of Psychotherapists is to promote professional growth and development among psychotherapists with a focus on education, networking opportunities and legislative representation.
+The mission of the Colorado Association of Psychotherapists is to promote professional growth and development among psychotherapists with a focus on education, networking opportunities, promotional tools and legislative representation.

 The following goals were developed through a series of outreach meetings with our members.
 The board adopted these goals at our annual meeting in 2012.
 We have begun implementing them as our time and resources permit.
 We aimed high and hope you will help.